OpenDSA/OpenDSA/RST/source/Design/Comparison.rst

 comparison problem.
 To illustrate, here is an example of Insertion Sort implemented to work on an array that stores key-record pairs.
+Note that the records can be of any type, and the keys can be of any type that implements the ``Comparable`` interface.

 .. codeinclude:: Sorting/InssortKV.pde
    :tag: InssortKV